bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/BLvYrB?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/JjJoWEw?editors=0010"></iframe>Sometimes this results in clearer code, but this style can also be abused.
+<iframe src="https://codepen.io/bgoonz/pen/JjJoWEw?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Sometimes this results in clearer code, but this style can also be abused.
 Like in JavaScript, it is up to you to decide whether it is worth extracting a variable for readability.
 Keep in mind that if the map() body is too nested, it might be a good time to [extract a component](https://reactjs.org/docs/components-and-props.html#extracting-components).

 # **Forms**